basp/nanibot/README.md

 You can see that from inside the handler, you can easily interact with the bot using the `nani_bot` registered process.
-As mentioned before you can simply use the `say/2` and `emote/2` functions for basic responses and for more advanced (low level) stuff you can use `send/1` as well.
-Oh and there's a `join/1` method to join channels (a `part/1` method is planned as well because it just makes sense in the context of having a `join` method).
+As mentioned before you can simply use the `say/2` and `emote/2` functions for basic responses and for more advanced (low level) stuff you can use `send/1`.
+Oh and there's a `join/1` method to join channels (a `part/1` method is planned because it just makes sense in the context of having a `join` method).

-If you want to interact with the markov server you can easily do that as well from inside any handler by using the API exposed by the `markov_server` process.
+If you want to interact with the markov server you can easily do that by using the API exposed by the `markov_server` process.

 # notes on the random text generation
 This is just for those who are interested or wanna make sense